 Food sensitivities are another reason to keep an eye on your blood sugar.
 Suspect a food sensitivity if your blood sugar rises abnormally after a meal.
 You can get your blood tested to find out which foods are causing inflammation.
 This is important as you may not experience any symptoms after eating a food you’re sensitive to.
 CRP or C-Reactive Protein is another helpful lab that accesses the amount of inflammation present.

 Infections drive inflammation.
-Common infections include, epstein barr, cytomegalovirus, candida, molds and mycotoxins, mycoplasma species, herpes, and Lyme disease.
+Common infections include, epstein barr, cytomegalovirus, candida, mold and mycotoxins, mycoplasma species, herpes, and Lyme disease.
 These infections can remain undetected for years, fueling the inflammatory process.
 Optimizing immune function is the best defense in preventing and eradicating these viruses.
 Click on the links to access testing.

 You may not know this, but negative emotions, especially unexpressed ones that fester, are toxic.
 And remember, toxicity is inflammatory.
 Find ways to express and release your emotions, and practice self-care consistently.
 Don’t underestimate what a little nurturing, done regularly, can do in terms of improving your physical, mental, and emotional health.

 [Read more: 5 Ways To Make Self Care A Priority]